Historic National Road Yard Sale 2026 Map & Route Guide

 The corridor is anchored in this map by nine historic stops: Hagerstown and Cumberland in Maryland; Washington, PA; Zanesville, Columbus, and Dayton in Ohio; Indianapolis and Terre Haute in Indiana; and St. Louis, Missouri.
 Most shoppers pick one or two states to work — full coverage is a five-day commitment and 12+ hours of driving.
 The Indiana segment from Richmond through Indianapolis to Terre Haute is one of the densest, with vendor signs visible from the road and many town squares hosting community sales.

-Route at a glance — anchor cities
+Route at a glance — anchor towns

 1. 1 Hagerstown MD